technyon/nuki_hub/README.md

 ## About

 The NUKI Hub software acts as a bridge between a NUKI Lock and a smart home system.
-Via MQTT, the state can be queried and commands can be executed
+Exposes the lock state (and more) via MQTT, and allows to execute commands like locking and unlocking

 ## Installation